Rogdham/pyzstd/index.rst

         * The wheels on `PyPI <https://pypi.org/project/pyzstd>`_ use static link, the packages on `Conda <https://anaconda.org/conda-forge/pyzstd>`_ use dynamic link.
         * No matter statically or dynamically linking, pyzstd module requires zstd v1.4.0+.
+        * Statically linking: Use zstd's official release without any change.
+If want to upgrade or downgrade the zstd library, just replace ``lib`` folder.
         * Dynamically linking: If new zstd API is used at compile-time, linking to lower version run-time zstd library will fail.
-(Use v1.5.0 new API if possible.)
+Use v1.5.0 new API if possible.

     On Linux, dynamically link to zstd library provided by system: